dilafar/Surge_Global_frontend/README.md

 Student can Add,Update,Delete Notes
-Student can Search Notes According to the title Student can View Student Profile , Update Student Profile Perticular Loged In students Notes desplayed in Student Dashboard with pagination
+Student can Search Notes According to the title Student can View Student Profile , Update Student Profile Perticular Loged In students Notes desplayed in Student Dashboard with pagination.

 1. Clone the repository